scs50/Cand-T1-P5-VehicleDetection/writeup_template.md

 ![alt text][image11]

-From these labels the extreme bounding boxes can be taken to give us a final detection area:
+From these labels the extreme bounding boxes can be taken to give us a final detection area.

-![alt text][image8]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?